-I spent a lot of time researching blogging platforms, but I found myself overwhelmed.
+I spent a lot of time researching blogging platforms but was overwhelmed.
 Information overload is real!
-I had so many questions, but I didn’t know who to ask.
+I had so many questions but didn't know who to ask.
 After doing some research, I discovered Food Blogger Pro.

 I finally found a site that covered all the fundamental principles I needed to grow my blog.
 It's literally like a "paint by numbers" for blogs; it's that easy.